 Like any other profession, being a teacher has a range of benefits and drawbacks.
-Whether you’re just getting started or you’ve been teaching for quite awhile, it’s important to reflect on the advantages and disadvantages of being a teacher.
+Whether you’re just getting started or you’ve been teaching for quite awhile, it’s important to reflect on the pros and cons of being a teacher.
 It gives you perspective on the job, and you can use that to embrace the good aspects of teaching and limit the bad ones.

 In this article, we will discuss all of the common pros and cons of teaching.
 This will be especially helpful for those who are thinking of becoming a teacher.
 So if you’re considering it, please read on.